bernicetempleman/SNOW-Innovate-App/README.md

 - Administrators must be able to filter records by innovation type, keywords, and implementation status, so they can see which categories are receiving the most suggestions.

 ![image](https://user-images.githubusercontent.com/12488769/149213346-b77bd34c-f6cb-4062-aab1-eccd4cc5668f.png)

+## Core Concepts:

+Use Guided App Creator to create applications.

+Add application roles
+Create tables
+The data model design determines what tables and fields an application needs.

+Studio is the Integrated Development Environment (IDE) for continuing development on applications.

+Use Studio to create application files.

+Use Form Designer to:

+Add fields to tables
+Create form layouts
+Create form sections
+Create form views